 |Week 5||November 23 – 30|

 A $1500.00 per person deposit is required to hold your reservation.
 If you cancel your reservation for any reason your deposit is non-refundable.
 Otherwise, deposits will be applied to the cost of your reservation.
 If you are unsuccessful in drawing a Montana license the deposit may be refunded or applied to the next season.

-Balance of payment is due August 1st during same calendar year.
+Balance of payment is due August 1st during the same calendar year of your hunt.